DMedina559/minecraft/worlds/resh/README.md

 Resh Village has blossomed alongside my own skills.
 Years of dedication have transformed this once-rough world into a masterpiece that surpasses anything I could have imagined.

-A World of Diverse Landscapes:Resh Village isn't your average flatland.
+A World of Diverse Landscapes:

+Resh Village isn't your average flatland.
 Here, each district is a unique mini-biome, a pocket world brimming with its own personality.
 Explore lush forests, scorching deserts, or anything in between!

  Build Your Dream, Your Way: